HKU-BAL/UNCALLED/OPTIMIZATION.md

 }
 ```

 and this implementation improved the overall performance indeed.
-It is also tried to load both two 64-bit integers of `Range` (primary key) and the 32-bit floating number seed probability (secondary key) into 256-bit AVX registers and perform AVX comparisons, but this does not bring any considerable gain.
+It is also tried to load both two 64-bit integers of `Range` (primary key) and the 32-bit floating number seed probability (secondary key) into 256-bit AVX registers and perform AVX comparisons, but this does not bring any considerable performance gain.

 If FM-index range does not exceed 32-bit, the comparison between `PathBuffer`s can be even faster by directly doing 64-bit integer comparisons without using SSE registers and bring extra overall performance improvement around 3%: